Monday, January 12, 2026

 elon musk social security

-The Political Stakes
+Political Stakes

-Meanwhile, progressive economists and former SSA officials have gone public with warnings that the system’s basic integrity is being undermined.
+Democrats allege the move amounts to a “backdoor privatization” of Social Security.
+Senate Finance Committee Chair Ron Wyden, D-Ore., said: “They’re not just trimming fat, they’re cutting bone.”
+Meanwhile, progressive economists, along with former SSA officials, have gone public with warnings that the basic integrity of the system is being undermined.
 “This isn’t modernization.
 It’s managed decay,” said Martin O’Malley, who served as SSA Commissioner until earlier this year.

 Looking Ahead